Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

 https://github.com/Hlibisev/Fast-MultiTask-Yolo-iOS/assets/64321152/aa0694cb-b35a-42d6-88b6-0df215b48340

 ## Introduction
+I won't delve into the details of my model.
+Briefly, I customized [YOLOv8](https://github.com/ultralytics/ultralytics) for multitasking.
+In my implementation, this model has two heads: one for Body Keypoints Detection, and another for Gesture Recognition.
+Each head had its own loss, and the batch was composed of samples from the same dataset, passing only through the corresponding head.
+I added object-nearby cropping augmentations to align the data distribution closer to expected use from a phone (i.e., at a short distance).
+The training was conducted on datasets for the heads and was sourced from [Сoco-pose](https://docs.ultralytics.com/ru/datasets/pose/coco/) and the [Рagrid](https://github.com/hukenovs/hagrid) datasets in two stages.
+Initially, I used pretrained weights for the Body Keypoints model, froze the backbone, and fine-tuned the head for Gesture Recognition.
+Subsequently, I unfroze everything and fine-tuned for both tasks simultaneously.

+Let's focus on deployment implementation.

 There are primarily two tools for efficiently running neural networks on Apple devices.

 * Metal and Metal Shader Language (MSL).
 Neural networks operate effectively on GPUs.
 MSL allows for writing highly efficient low-level code, while the Metal API facilitates its execution.
 * The CoreML framework, which takes a static graph, for example, after JIT torch, and converts it into a format for running on Apple devices without the need for a Python interpreter or Torch.
 It maps operations from this graph to operations written by Apple for the GPU (using Metal), NPU, or CPU.

-NPU – a more efficient chip for matrix multiplication calculations.
+[NPU](https://github.com/hollance/neural-engine) – a more efficient chip for matrix multiplication calculations.
 Direct programming on it is not possible, but it can be utilized for certain layers when we convert our model to CoreML format.
 More information about NPU can be found here.

 Using these two tools, as well as standard CPU code, I aimed to write an optimal implementation of the MultiTask Yolov8 algorithm on the iPhone.